| American Lutheran

 Has anyone ever told you, "You would make a great pastor" or that "you should consider this as your career path?"
 Have you ever wondered what your vocation might be after college?
 Or, do you already have a career that is not fullling and you're wondering about pastoral ministry?
 St. Paul wrote, "If anyone sets his heart on being an overseerer, he desires a noble thing" (1 Tim.
 3:1).
 If you have answered "Yes" to any of these questions then give us a call or send us an e-mail.
 We would be happy to speak with you.
 As we look down the road the need for pastors in our Church body is great.
 Perhaps you are one whom God is calling to serve Him in His harvest field.

 The American Lutheran Theological Seminary exists to train pastors to serve in our congrega-tions.
 The good news is that we have young (and older) men who are studying to be pastors.
 Is this part of your future?
 Contact us by phone or email.

 Your Church body, The American Association of Lutheran Churches, has a great need.
 Did you know that within the next 5–15 years many, if not most, of our current pastors will retire?
 Just think of all the congregations that will need pastors.

-at Good Shepherd Lutheran Church, San Diego, California and is in his fourth year of seminary studies.
+accepted a Call to Christ Evangelical Lutheran Church in Ellis, Kansas.
 When asked about his decision to become a pastor, Badenhop said, "To be honest, there are a lot of different things I could have done with my life.
 For the longest time, I thought I would be an engineer or a teacher or a writer, but through years of slowly leading me to the point where none of these seemed like they were a good fit for me, God led me to the only thing I could do with the rest of my life and actually enjoy it: pastoral ministry.
 That's not to say it comes entirely naturally or that it's not a challenge, but it is a challenge filled with the joy of delivering the promise of the Gospel to people desperately in need."